MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 The workload possibilities are endless.
 The following are just a few of the possible workload types:

-**Internal Applications:** Line-of-business applications are critical to enterprise operations.
+**Internal applications:** Line-of-business applications are critical to enterprise operations.
 These applications have some common characteristics:

 - **Interactive:** Data is entered, and results or reports are returned.
 - **Data-driven:** Data intensive with frequent access to databases or other storage.